Kivalina, Alaska: Environmental issues

 Due to severe sea wave erosion during storms, the city hopes to relocate again to a new site 12 km from the present site; studies of alternate sites are ongoing.
 According to the U.S. Army Corps of Engineers, the estimated cost of relocation runs between $95 and $125 million, whereas the Government Accountability Office (GAO) estimates it to be between $100 and $400 million.
+The sea ice that was once there helping to protect the city has now disappeared.
+Due to these rising sea levels maybe people are out of homes and since resources are becoming scarce it is leading to overcrowding and poor sanitation.

 In 2011, Haymarket Books published "Kivalina: A Climate Change Story" by Christine Shearer.

 Kivalina v.
 ExxonMobil Corporation

 The city of Kivalina and a federally recognized tribe, the Alaska Native Village of Kivalina, sued ExxonMobil, eight other oil companies, 14 power companies and one coal company in a lawsuit filed in federal court in San Francisco on February 26, 2008, claiming that the large amounts of greenhouse gases they emit contribute to global warming that threatens the community's existence.
 The lawsuit estimated the cost of relocation at $400 million.
 The suit was dismissed by the United States district court on September 30, 2009, on the grounds that regulating greenhouse emissions was a political rather than a legal issue and one that needed to be resolved by Congress and the Administration rather than by courts.